librariesio/documentation/overview.md

 ### Licenses
 License names are ran through [SPDX](https://github.com/librariesio/spdx).
 This standardises the many different ways of writing the same licenses into a single version, which is then used for filtering in search and listing on https://libraries.io/licenses.
 A library can have multiple licenses as it may other libraries with conditions that are enforced upward.If a project doesn't have any license data from the package manager then it will fall back to using the (singular) Repository license.

-If a project has a non-standard or commercial license it's currently normalized to "Other" and is not indexed in search.w
+If a project has a non-standard or commercial license it's currently normalized to "Other" and is not indexed in search.

 ## Architecture
 Libraries.io is made up of a number of micro-services that work together.
 The following diagram provides a high-level overview: